steffenvogler/Biodata-chat/README.md

 When you run the application, it will:

 1. 🔍 Check all dependencies
+2. 🎯 Configure the selected model for the chosen backend
-2. 📥 Download required LLM model (if needed)
+3. 📥 Download required LLM model (if needed)
-3. 🚀 Start MCP servers automatically
+4. 🚀 Start MCP servers automatically
-4. 🔗 Initialize database connections
+5. 🔗 Initialize database connections
-5. 💬 Launch interactive chat mode
+6. 💬 Launch interactive chat mode

 ### Available Commands